ConvertKit/convertkit-wordpress/readme.txt

 == Description ==

-[ConvertKit](https://convertkit.com) makes it easy to capture more leads, sell more products and send targeted email newsletters by easily embedding email marketing capture forms anywhere on your WordPress web site.
+[ConvertKit](https://convertkit.com) makes it easy for visitors to subscribe to your newsletter, sell more products and send targeted email newsletters, by easily embedding email marketing / email subscriber forms anywhere on your WordPress web site.

 = Email Marketing and Email Newsletter Features =